mig8447/mig8447.github.io/_posts/2018-09-16-upgrading-your-oracle-dbcs-to-apex-18-1-0.markdown

     - Oracle
     - DBCS
     - APEX
+published: true
 ---
 This post is an upgrade guide from APEX 5.1.x to APEX 18.1.0 or 18.2.0 in an Oracle Database Cloud Service (DBCS) deployment
 <!--more-->

 The views expressed here are my own and do not necessarily reflect the views of Oracle {: .notice}

+The guilde in this article was tested in a DBCS environment which met the pre-requisites depicted in it, nevertheless, configuration may vary from environment to envvironment. **Any action you take upon the information presented in this article is strictly at your own risk**, and we will not be liable for any losses and damages in connection with this article
+{: .notice--danger}

 ## Pre-requisites
 This guide is intended to be followed within a DBCS deployment.
 Paths and some of the instructions are specific to those kinds of environments and as such, any non-DBCS environment may differ from what's depicted here